Guide to MBA Careers – Business Administration Career Paths

 Better Quality of Life

 A second reason involves the universal consensus that the quality of life in a technology career vastly surpasses that of investment banking and finance.
 When pay is roughly the same, the principal difference between the two industries is their paradoxical work-life balance and work culture.
-The top tech jobs stand in stark contrast with the outmoded, work-from-the-ground-up sweatshop approach that is still required by most banks.
+The top tech jobs stand in stark contrast with the outmoded, work-from-the-ground-up sweatshop approach that most banks still require.
 Paul Petrone, LinkedIn Learning editor, wrote:

 It’s quite the juxtaposition to see big banks known for demanding jobs and three-piece suits competing for talent against software companies known for ping pong tables and employees wearing jeans to work.
 But it isn’t surprising.

-The fact is, the Silicon Valley culture is quickly permeating throughout the world.
-As the numbers show, people are becoming more and more drawn to more laid back organizations where employees feel empowered, as opposed to the top-down hierarchies where new employees work grueling hours.
+The fact is, Silicon Valley culture is quickly permeating throughout the world.
+As the numbers show, people are becoming more and more drawn to more laid-back organizations where employees feel empowered, as opposed to the top-down hierarchies where new employees work grueling hours.

 Preferred Companies for MBAs

-For example, the Financial Times reports that the top recruiter at Duke University’s Fuqua School of Business this year was Amazon.
+For example, Poets & Quants reports that the top recruiter of MBA graduates in 2021 was Amazon.
 Why?
 One reason may be that even though Amazon pays only slightly less than McKinsey, Amazon employees tend to work significantly fewer hours.
 According to TransparentCareer data, Amazon MBAs work about 52 hours a week, while those at McKinsey work 69 hours—the most hours of any employer in the survey.

 See the BSchools MBA in High Technology Management guide for more on this field.